Matthew McKeon: Aftermath

 McKeon was acquitted on August 4, 1956, of charges of manslaughter and oppression of troops.
-He was found guilty of simple negligence and drinking on duty.
+He was found guilty of negligent homicide and drinking on duty.

 The sentence was a $270 fine, nine months of confinement at hard labor, rank reduced to private and a bad conduct discharge.
 The Secretary of the Navy later retained the demotion, but reduced the sentence to three months in the brig and overturned the discharge and fine.
 The incident had also prompted an investigation into the recruit training program and selection of Marines to become drill instructors.
 Dozens of drill instructors were determined to be unfit for duty and reassigned.

 McKeon was transferred to a Marine base in Cherry Point, North Carolina, and attempted to rebuild his shattered career.
 He was forced to take a job in the enlisted men's kitchen to augment his meager pay.
 He was eventually promoted to corporal but had to retire in 1959 due to medical problems.

 McKeon lived out the rest of his life in West Boylston, Massachusetts, and made his living as an inspector of standards for the state.
-In 1970, in an interview with Newsweek that he carried the memories of the Ribbon Creek tragedy often, but especially when he was invited to a wedding, remarking that his actions denied the dead recruits their own wedding day, and by now they would have likely had children of their own.
+In 1970, in an interview with Newsweek, McKeon stated that he carried the memories of the Ribbon Creek tragedy often, but especially when he was invited to a wedding, remarking that his actions denied the dead recruits their own wedding day, and by now they would have likely had children of their own.
 He said he prayed every day begging God for forgiveness and to keep the boys in His safekeeping.
 McKeon died in 2003, and was survived by his wife, five children and eight grandchildren.